Language Tips

 In northeastern Thailand (Isan), the word for love is ฮัก (hák) rather than the central Thai รัก (rák).
 If you are spending time in Khon Kaen, Udon Thani, or anywhere in the region, you will hear this version.
 Both words carry the same warmth.

 Thai expressions of love are not always spoken.
-Jasmine garlands, มะลิ (Mà-lí), are given as tokens of affection and respect across the country.
-The wai, ไหว้ (wâi), a gentle bow with palms pressed together, also carries emotional weight depending on context.
+The wai, ไหว้ (wâi), the same palms-together gesture that accompanies a heartfelt thank you in Thai, carries emotional weight depending on context.
 Gifts and gestures often say more than words in Thai culture.

 A Thai proverb about love